 221 – Family Assistance Program

-The Family Assistance Program is designed to provide assistance to employees (sworn, civilian, retirees) and their families in the event of death, serious illness, or catastrophic event.
-[CALEA Standards 22.1.4 & 22.1.5]
+The Family Assistance Program is designed to provide assistance to employees (sworn, professional staff members, retirees) and their families in the event of death, serious illness, or catastrophic event.

-Family Assistance Unit personnel are also available to assist in times of devastation, such as fire, collision, or other events that displace the employee or immediate family members.
-[CALEA Standard 22.1.4]
+B. Family Assistance Unit personnel are also available to assist in times of devastation, such as fire, collision, or other events that displace the employee or immediate family members.

 The escort honoring an employee or the employee’s immediate family members as described above is provided at no cost to the employee.